78 – When Should I Start Marketing My Book?

 Learn about my Email Marketing Starter Package, which is customized to meet your specific needs.

-The Blogging Bistro team will help you get started with Mailerlite, Flodesk, MailChimp, ConvertKit, or AWeber (choose one), reliable email marketing services that equip you to you legally send e-newsletters, free downloadable resources, and blog posts to your subscribers.
+I can help you get started with Mailerlite, Flodesk, MailChimp, ConvertKit, or AWeber (choose one), reliable email marketing services that equip you to you legally send e-newsletters, free downloadable resources, and blog posts to your subscribers.

-Check out our additional email list-building services.
+Check out my additional email list-building services.